We all live in a world where we expect things to come thick and fast these days.

 What is the Difference Between Speed Bingo and Regular Bingo?

 Now, for online play that is absolutely fine, with online bingo helping you by marking your cards off automatically.
-For bingo halls offering speed bingo, you really need to be a lot sharper and concentrate fully on the game.
+For bingo halls offering the fast paced option, you really need to be a lot sharper and concentrate fully on the game.

 We’d always advise getting to know bingo first and playing the more traditional variants so you can fully understand what is going on before upping the speed to speed bingo.